blinkkkkkk/Assignment/README.md

   - `POST /api/tasks/addTask`: Add a new task with a random Cat Fact.
   - `GET /api/tasks`: Fetch all tasks.
   - `PATCH /api/tasks/:id`: Update the status of a task.
+  - `DELETE /api/tasks/:id`: Delete the status of a task.

 ### Database
 - MongoDB for storing tasks.